Mekhlabhishek/Test1/book/chapter-11.md

   });
 ```

-At this point, you will see we are still using `signUpGetter` at some places.
+At this point, we will see we are still using `signUpGetter` at some places.
 Give it a try and convert all test cases to use page objects.
-You can check your code if you get stuck [here](https://github.com/bigbinary/learn-webdriverio-book/blob/master/book/miscellaneous.md).
+We can check our code if we get stuck [here](https://github.com/bigbinary/learn-webdriverio-book/blob/master/book/miscellaneous.md).